 Furthermore, the impact of this fraud protection extends far beyond the mobile channel.
 While mobile fraud is more most often discussed in the context of mobile user acquisition, the damage does not end there.
 As this fraudulent data travels upstream into the marketing cloud, marketers risk polluting their broader datastream, misattributing their ROI and building inaccurate customer journey models, audiences and segments as a result.

 Let’s explore that sync further.
 A few weeks ago AppsFlyer rolled out Audiences, offering a new way to sync user segments over to Adobe Audience Manager.
 From Adobe’s perspective, where have you seen the strongest value for marketers?

 AppsFlyer’s Audiences platform delivers strong integration with Adobe Audience Manager.
 This feature allows marketers to define audiences in AppsFlyer using AppsFlyer’s unique data signals, such as uninstalls, continuously updating the defined audiences in Adobe Audience Manager.

 For example, in AppsFlyer’s Audiences platform, a marketer can create an audience comprised of users who completed a purchase over $90 in the last 30 days, and uninstalled in the last week.
-With just a click, they can then sync this audience over to Adobe Audience Manager for follow-up engagement.
+With just a click, they can then sync this audience over to Adobe Audience Manager for follow-up engagement, and exclude this audience segment from future targeting to protect user privacy and data.
 This unique integration is fully pre-configured, so the marketer doesn’t even need to setup or troubleshoot field mappings.
 Moving forward, this audience will continuously update, maintaining an accurate Adobe Audience for re-engagement.

 This is a very strong feature, and part of our continuing efforts to align our product roadmaps and built stronger solutions together.